gwenlr/article_separation_of_concern/separation_of_concerns/article/article.md

 ## Concept

 Le concept de **Separation of Concerns** ou **SoC** a été décrit par E.W.
-Dijkstra dans l'article *On the role of scientific thought* publié en 1974 et en voici l'extrait sur le sujet :
+Dijkstra dans l'article *On the role of scientific thought* publié en 1974 et dont voici l'extrait sur le sujet :

 > Let me try to explain to you, what to my taste is characteristic for all intelligent thinking.
 It is, that one is
 > willing to study in depth an aspect of one's subject matter in isolation for the sake of its own consistency, all